juxor/afaq/markdown/secH6.md

 Nor is it a case that anarchists have no solutions to the problems facing the Russian Revolution.
-As well as the negative critique that statist structures are unsuitable for creating socialism, particularly in the difficult economic circumstances that affects every revolution, anarchists stressed that genuine social construction had to be based on the people's own organisations and self-activity.
-This was because, as Goldman concluded, the state is a _"menace to the constructive development of the new social structure"_ and _"would become a dead weight upon the growth of the new forms of life."_ Therefore, she argued, only the _"industrial power of the masses, expressed through their libertarian associations - Anarchosyndicalism \- is alone able to organise successfully the economic life and carry on production"_ If the revolution had been made a la Bakunin rather than a la Marx _"the result would have been different and more satisfactory"_ as (echoing Kropotkin) Bolshevik methods
+As well as the negative critique that statist structures are unsuitable for creating socialism, particularly in the difficult economic circumstances that affect every revolution, anarchists stressed that genuine social construction had to be based on the people's own organisations and self-activity.
+This was because, as Goldman concluded, the state is a _"menace to the constructive development of the new social structure"_ and _"would become a dead weight upon the growth of the new forms of life."_ Therefore, she argued, the _"industrial power of the masses, expressed through their libertarian associations - Anarchosyndicalism - is alone able to organise successfully the economic life and carry on production"_ If the revolution had been made a la Bakunin rather than a la Marx _"the result would have been different and more satisfactory"_ as (echoing Kropotkin) Bolshevik methods